-The last time I lived in Spain for a long period of time, I stayed with a sevillano couple in the heart of the working class neighborhood of Triana.
+The last time I lived in Spain for a long period of time, I stayed with a sevillano couple in the heart of the working-class neighborhood of Triana.
 And work hard they did!
-My host mother Manoli made the other American girls and me two delicious homemade meals per day but reluctantly -in my opinion- left breakfast out for us to make our own food (toast with jelly, marmalade or Mister Choc chocolate spread) and hot drinks of choice (coffee, tea or Cola Cao).
+My host mother Manoli made the other American girls and me two delicious homemade meals per day but reluctantly -in my opinion- left breakfast out for us to make our own meal (hard mini toast with jelly, marmalade, or Lidl’s Mister Choc chocolate hazelnut spread) and hot drinks of choice (coffee, tea or Cola Cao).
 The portion sizes in Manoli’s house were more than big enough for one or maybe two people even, haha!

 Anyway, I have sometimes bought too much food and not eaten through it as fast as I would’ve liked.
 I’ve also learned the hard way that some foods expire a lot sooner than you think.
 The two foods that I’ve gotten food poisoning from this year (2015) alone have been eggs and chocolate.

 Eggs in Spain are not refrigerated and they can be found stacked in cardboard cartons on the shelves next to the oils or boxes and bags of pasta.
 The reason why they do not have to be refrigerated here is because the eggs have a protective coating inside and can stay fresher longer than eggs in the US can.
 The rule of thumb, however, is that once you buy a carton of eggs and start using them, you put them in the refrigerator.
 I did see the roommate of some friends of mine leave one of her cartons out on the counter in their kitchen so -instead of asking her- I assumed that it was okay to do this.
 Cut to me buying almost 3 dozen eggs to last practically the whole month and I left them out on my shelf to…well, continue to stay fresh you know. 😛